juliamschultz/PnR-Final/README.md

 ##About Some of My Methods
 `self.backwards()`
 The lazy method that I created is  kind of self explanatory, and slightly stupid.
 When I was calibrating my robot I got **very** of having to get up every time and pick up my robot and bring it back.
-I thought to myself, "Wow I wish my robot could magically just come bcak to me".
+I thought to myself, "Wow I wish my robot could magically just come back to me".
 Then I realized that I could.
 Basically, I just made a method to move backwards a little bit and added it to my menu.

 `self.testDrive()`
 The cruise method is very important to my code because it makes going through the obstacle course **much** more quick and efficient.